Watson Arts Centre has four purpose-built studios that provide affordable space for emerging and established ceramic

-Before applying for a studio it’s recommended that an appointment be made with the Program Manager to discuss your studio needs, studio availability and to view the studios and facilities.
+Before applying for a studio it’s recommended that an appointment be made with the Director to discuss your studio needs, studio availability and to view the studios and facilities.

 Applications for shared tenancy may be considered at the discretion of the managers.

 Length of Tenancy

 Studios are offered on an annual basis for a maximum period of two years.
-Requests for a licence extension beyond this are at the discretion of the Board and only up to an additional 12 month period and only under extenuating circumstances.
+Requests for a licence extension beyond this are at the discretion of the Board and only up to an additional 12 month period.
 Studio availability is dependent on ongoing renewal of the agreement Canberra Potters has with the ACT Government.

 In 2019 studio rent is $275 per calendar month (inc. GST).
 This includes a component for a reasonable amount of studio electricity usage per month.
 Extension of licence agreements are granted only in special circumstances and are at the discretion of the Board.
 Requests for licence variation must be submitted to the Board for approval at least one month before the licence termination date.